H1mm4tHQ/Transformer-based-Satellite-Image-Enhancer/README.md

 ---

-## 📜 License
+## 📄 License

-This repository is part of an academic submission.
-Please contact us for reuse or extension.

----

-> Feel free to fork, star ⭐, or raise issues!
+This project is for academic and research purposes.
+Open for collaboration under fair use.